akinpoz/akinpoz-mvp/README.md

     - Working to fully implement stripe api
   - Left to do:
     - Finish implementing Stripe and store relevant information in our db
+- 9/5 - 9/7
+  - What to expect:
+    - Blank Jukebox bug fix
+    - Skip the line campaign CRUD operations & example of not using redux for all actions
+  - What's left to do:
+    - Start the user side of the app.
 - 8/31 - 9/3
   - What to expect:
     - When you reload the page you now see a loader instead the login page.